 A broad overview of fundamental chemical concepts for those interested in a career in health sciences (nursing, respiratory therapist, etc.) or those who otherwise have an interest in health/medical applications of chemistry.
 Emphasis is placed on a conceptual understanding of general, organic, and biological chemistry from a biblical worldview.

 CHEM106 Chemistry with Health Applications Lab

-This course is an optional lab component of CHEM105.
-If CHEM106 is taken, it must be concurrent with, or taken within 3 months after CHEM105.
-Those taking CHEM106 after CHEM105 must pass CHEM105 with at least a C-.
+This course is one option for the lab component of CHEM105.
+If CHEM106 is taken, it must be concurrent with CHEM105.
 (Fee: \$30)

 CHEM106 Chemistry with Health Applications Lab (Online only)